 GLSEN research shows that the presence of supportive educators can have a significant positive impact on LGBTQ students’ academic achievement, as well as on their psychological well-being and long-term educational aspirations.
 GLSEN Professional Development aims to empower educators to act in solidarity with LGBTQ students.

 "Teachers can be that figure you look up to.
 And when they are accepting of you, it means the world to you.
 To know that you’re ok and that they are there for you.”

 Our Professional Development Workshops will assist educators in building the following skills:

 - Knowledge of LGBTQ student experiences in school

-- Understanding what allyship can provide for LGBTQ students
+- Understanding what solidarity can provide for LGBTQ students

 - Awareness of the prevalence of anti-LGBTQ language and behavior in schools